Data and Resources

 For more information on these sea level rise projections and for extensive documentation on projection methodology please download the project report and associated appendices listed below.

 Download Main Report: Projected Sea Level Rise in Washington State - A 2018 Assessment PDF (24 pages)

 Appendices and Supplemental Material:

 Miller, I.M., Morgan, H., Mauger, G., Newton, T., Weldon, R., Schmidt, D., Welch, M., Grossman, E. 2018.
 Projected Sea Level Rise for Washington State – A 2018 Assessment.
-A collaboration of Washington Sea Grant, University of Washington Climate Impacts Group, Oregon State University, University of Washington, and US Geological Survey.
-Prepared for the Washington Coastal Resilience Project.
+A collaboration of Washington Sea Grant, University of Washington Climate Impacts Group, University of Oregon, University of Washington, and US Geological Survey.
+Prepared for the Washington Coastal Resilience Project. updated 07/2019